Harry45/Harry45.github.io/about.md

 <p><b><font size="6">Academic Background</font></b></p>

 <p><b>PhD in Physics (Imperial College London)</b></p>
-<p align="justify"> He did my PhD at the Imperial Centre for Inference and Cosmology, <a href="https://www.imperial.ac.uk/astrophysics/centre-for-inference-and-cosmology/">ICIC</a>, working with Prof. Alan Heavens, Prof. Andrew Jaffe and Dr. Florent Leclercq on weak lensing, data compression and Gaussian Processes.</p>
+<p align="justify"> He did his PhD at the Imperial Centre for Inference and Cosmology, <a href="https://www.imperial.ac.uk/astrophysics/centre-for-inference-and-cosmology/">ICIC</a>, working with Prof. Alan Heavens, Prof. Andrew Jaffe and Dr. Florent Leclercq on weak lensing, data compression and Gaussian Processes.</p>

 <p><b>MSc in Astrophysics and Space Science (University of Cape Town)</b></p>
 <p align="justify"> Prior to joining Imperial College, he did a Masters in Astrophysics and Space Science at the <a href="https://www.uct.ac.za/">University of Cape Town</a>.
 In 2015, after completing the coursework component of <a href="https://www.star.ac.za/">NASSP</a> (National Astrophysics and Space Science Programme), he did the research part (which was based on radio astronomy and Bayesian Statistics) at <a href="https://www.aims.ac.za/">AIMS</a> under the supervision of Prof. Bruce Bassett and Prof. Martin Kunz.</p>